v8/v8.dev/src/features/weak-references.md

 ![](/_img/weakrefs/weak-after-gc.svg)

-But there's still a problem here: we've added a level of indirection to `listener` by wrapping it a `WeakRef`, but the wrapper in `addWeakListener` is still leaking for the same reason that `listener` was leaking originally.
+But there’s still a problem here: we’ve added a level of indirection to `listener` by wrapping it a `WeakRef`, but the wrapper in `addWeakListener` is still leaking for the same reason that `listener` was leaking originally.
 Granted, this is a smaller leak since only the wrapper is leaking instead of the whole `MovingAvg` instance, but it is still a leak.
 The solution to this is the companion feature to `WeakRef`, `FinalizationRegistry`.
 With the new `FinalizationRegistry` API, we can register a callback to run when the garbage collector zaps a register object.
 Such callbacks are known as _finalizers_.

 :::note
 **Note:** The finalization callback does not run immediately after garbage-collecting the event listener.
 It either runs at some point in the future, or not at all — the spec doesn’t guarantee that it runs!
 Keep this in mind when writing code.